axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/relaying-log-messages/procedure-configuring-syslog-ng-relays/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-To configure `syslog-ng` on a relay host, complete the following steps:
+To configure AxoSyslog on a relay host, complete the following steps:

-1. Install the `syslog-ng` application on the host.
-For details on installing `syslog-ng` on specific operating systems, see {{% xref "/docs/chapter-install/_index.md" %}}.
+1. Install the AxoSyslog application on the host.
+For details on installing AxoSyslog on specific operating systems, see {{% xref "/docs/chapter-install/_index.md" %}}.

 2. Configure the network sources that collect the log messages sent by the clients.

-3. Create a network destination that points to the `syslog-ng` server.
+3. Create a network destination that points to the AxoSyslog server.

-4. Create a log statement connecting the network sources to the `syslog-ng` server.
+4. Create a log statement connecting the network sources to the AxoSyslog server.

 5. Configure the local sources that collect the log messages of the relay host.

-6. Create a log statement connecting the local sources to the `syslog-ng` server.
+6. Create a log statement connecting the local sources to the AxoSyslog server.

 7. Enable the `keep-hostname()` and disable the `chain-hostnames()` options.
 (For details on how these options work, see [Global options]({{< relref "/docs/chapter-global-options/reference-options/_index.md" >}}).)